tinymce/tinymce/README.md

 ## Alloy APIs

 We are currently working on documenting the alloy APIs.
 For now, there are many demos available in `src/demo/html` that demonstrate how to use `alloy`.
+Be aware that the library is still in a state of constant adjustment.